 We had the pleasure of sitting down with Kimberly Abel-Lanier, an employee engagement thought-leader, writer, and speaker.
-As a judge for this year’s North American Employee Engagement Awards, Kim saw some of the best examples of employee engagement.
-In this interview, she shares her thoughts on what it takes to create a highly engaged culture and the companies that are getting it right.
+As a judge for this year’s North American Employee Engagement Awards, Kim saw the best examples of employee engagement.
+In this interview, she shares what it takes to create a highly engaged culture and the companies that are getting it right.

 Tell us a little bit about why you got involved with employee engagement.

 Kim: I’ve been involved with employee engagement my whole career.
 I have a personal purpose and passion to make the world a better place to work.
 For individuals, being connected to the work you do is tremendously empowering.

 Companies benefit from having connected and engaged employees.
 This translates into economic success, strong valuation for the business and a better overall customer experience.
 This is one of those very rare win, win, win situations.

 What do you feel are the keys to developing highly functional teams?

 Kim: In my experience, highly functional teams possess these 4 key differentiators:

 - A Unifying Purpose.
 They’re connected to something bigger.
 We all want meaningful work.
 Millennials and Gen Z have been vocal about this topic, but it is not unique to that generation.

 - Radical Alignment – there’s no such thing as over-communicating.
 There are so many distractions.
 But a highly functioning team will always come back to ground center on its purpose and priorities.